Knitting & Sewing

 The Neonatal Units are kept very warm!
 The babies in humidicribs may have additional warming within the crib and therefore lightweight clothes (such as our provided patterns) are all that these babies need and therefore winter clothing is not required in these sizes.

-Yes, you can!
-You can drop off at any of the Wardrobe Fashion stores located in Joondalup, Mt Lawley, Applecross and Bunbury.
+To keep our overheads low, we have chosen not to set up an office.
+However, you can drop off at any of the Wardrobe Fashion stores located in Joondalup, Mt Lawley, Applecross and Bunbury.
 Alternatively, keep your eye open for our busy bees which we hold periodically throughout the year..